score-spec/score-compose/README.md

 - [13-kafka-topic](examples/13-kafka-topic) - an example of the default `kafka-topic` resource provisioner
 - [14-elasticsearch](examples/14-elasticsearch) - an example of the default `elasticsearch` resource provisioner
 - [15-mssql-database](examples/15-mssql-database) - an example of the default `mssql` resource provisioner
+- [16-patching-templates](examples/16-patching-templates) - a guide to patch templates

 If you're getting started, you can use `score-compose init` to create a basic `score.yaml` file in the current directory along with a `.score-compose/` working directory.